-Professor Richard Gamauf, a leading scholar from Vienna, and Loyola Professor Patrick Hugg teach the course.
-The course includes visits to the Parliament, the Constitutional Court, and a Court of Appeals.
+Professor Richard Gamauf, a leading scholar from Vienna, and Loyola Professor Dane S. Ciolino teach the Comparative Legal Systems course.
+The course includes visits to the Parliament, the Constitutional Court, and other courts.
 The introduction to the civil law and its comparison to the common law are, to many, the most interesting parts of the course.
-Other students particularly enjoy the European Union aspect of instruction.
-The students’ appraisal of the course for the past 15 years has been excellent, and the ABA evaluation of the program termed it “first rate.”
-One of last year’s participants wrote, “Everything with the program was top-notch, including the class, which I found to be the most informative and stimulating class I have taken in law school.”
+The students’ appraisal of the course for the past 22 years has been excellent, and the ABA evaluation of the program termed it “first rate.”
+A recent participant wrote, “Everything with the program was top-notch, including the class, which I found to be the most informative and stimulating class I have taken in law school.”

-On Friday afternoon, July 5, the group will take the train to Prague, one of the most exciting cities in Europe, and enjoy a three-day stay.
-On Monday morning, July 8, class is held in Prague.
+On Friday afternoon, July 7th, the group will take the train to Prague, one of the most exciting cities in Europe, and enjoy a three-day stay.
+On Monday morning, July 10th, class is held in Prague at the Charles University, Faculty of Law.
 The group will return to Vienna by train that afternoon.
-The final exam will be given on Saturday morning, July 13.
-Following the first course, the group embarks on an optional three-day trip to Salzburg, with its mighty fortress nestled in the picturesque foothills to the Alps.

 Students participate in the rich array of cultural offerings available in the imperial city of Vienna, both individually and in groups.
 Guided group tours of such institutions as the world-famous Kunsthistorisches Museum (Habsburg collection), the Schönbrunn, the Belvedere, nearby cathedrals, and the renowned Café Central are conducted daily after class.
+Also, the program contains a guided tour of Mauthausen Memorial, a former Nazi concentration camp.
 These are informal and optional tours for which the students bear the cost of any admission fees.
-Many students explore Vienna with the guided tour book provided by the program.
 Vienna is filled with fine restaurants, unique coffee houses, and diverse evening entertainment.
 The summer brings lively outdoor activity to the city from nightly film festivals to classical concerts.